BryanKoo/english-word-translation/README.md

 But some online dictionary like Wiktionary does not follow this policy, it has only one entry for homograph.
 Though the former policy is better for vocabulary learning, it is assumed that the homograph policy is post-processed manually in this project.
 So there will be only one entry for each homograph and the meanings will be unified, for the time being.

+## POS detection
+A word can be used as noun in one sentence and as verb in another sentenc.
+A word in a word card has a single part-of-speech role that can be explained by image and example sentences.

 ## Software requiremants of the projects
 * Language utilities for the native/foreign language (Japanese, English)